RuanCosta-Jitterbit/webappsnap/README.md

 ## Quick Start

-When you have [installed Node.js](#install), run this command to take screenshots of the publicly accessible pages of [PMM Demo] using a pre-defined configuration file:
+After [installing](#install), run this command to take screenshots of the publicly accessible pages of [PMM Demo] using a pre-defined configuration file:

 ```sh
 node main.js --config ./cfg/percona.pmm.json --instance pmmdemo